maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 ### variable names

-Avoid using variable name for a single character.
+Avoid using single characters as variable names.
 For instance prefer `Method method` to `Method m`.

 ## Programming Practices